jeffersonnnn/ZEclipse/DOCUMENTATION.md

 ##### Integration with Cryptographic Primitives

-The PDA validation system integrates with BlackoutSOL's broader cryptographic infrastructure:
+The PDA validation system integrates with ZEclipse's broader cryptographic infrastructure:

 1. **Zero-Knowledge Proof Integration**
    - The PDA validation results can be included in ZK proofs without revealing the path